How to Write the Penn State Supplemental Essays 2025-2026

-Penn State has one, optional supplemental essay prompt for all applicants, which is essentially a personal statement.
-Applicants to Penn State’s Schreyer Honors College, or Accelerated Pre-Med program, will also have to respond to a fairly extensive list of supplemental prompts—2 essays and 7 short answers for the Honors College, and 5 essays for the BS/MD program.
+While Penn State doesn’t have any supplemental essay prompts for all applicants to respond to—you aren’t even required to complete the Common App essay—applicants to Penn State’s Schreyer Honors College, Accelerated Pre-Med program, and Millenium Scholars program will also have to respond to a fairly extensive list of supplemental prompts—10 total for the Honors College, 5 essays for the BS/MD program, and 4 for the Millenium Scholars program.

-Regardless of whether you are just applying to Penn State as a whole, or to one of these more specialized programs, you want your essays to shine.
+Regardless of which of these more specialized programs you’re applying to, you want your essays to shine.
 In this post, we’ll break down each prompt, so you’re prepared to write a strong, engaging response to each one.

 Read these Penn State essay examples written by real students to inspire your own writing!